Geotab/sdk/src/software/introduction.md

 * Synchronize your vehicle groups based on the vehicle’s role in the company
 * Track Hours of Service (HOS) for regulations compliance

-You can start using these tools right now by trying the .Net [here](https://github.com/Geotab/sdk-dotnet-samples) and JavaScript examples [here](../js-samples/).
+You can start using these tools right now by trying the .Net examples [here](https://github.com/Geotab/sdk-dotnet-samples) , JavaScript examples [here](../js-samples/) and Java examples [here](https://github.com/Geotab/sdk-java-samples).

 ## Automating tasks